2010 Robert Bruss Real Estate Book Award

 Earning steady profits from the rent stream off your investment property should be at the top of your goals list.
 So don’t just guesstimate or hope for the best.
 Do the research and run through the analysis below to determine whether you’ll make money each month.

 Wouldn’t it be nice if you could just add up your expenses for the property, tack on a little extra for profit, and call the result your monthly rental amount?
 Unfortunately, it doesn’t work that way (except by coincidence).
-The local rental market largely sets the prices, based on how many properties are available and what amount tenants are willing and able to pay.
-That’s why many landlords must settle for rental amounts that don’t actually cover their costs, hoping that long-term appreciation in property value will make their investment worthwhile.
+The local rental market largely sets the prices, based on how many properties are available and what tenants are willing and able to pay.
+That’s why many landlords must settle for rents that don’t actually cover their costs, hoping that long-term appreciation in property value will make their investment worthwhile.

 As a first-time landlord, your safest bet is to rent out your property only if the rent you can charge will cover your expenses (unless you have no other realistic choice).
 To figure out whether that’s feasible, look at local ads for comparable properties of the same size and condition, in the same neighborhood and school district.
 Or check Rentometer.com, which provides median rent amounts by area.